aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

 }{{</ highlight >}}
     </div>

-  9. ## Going further
+    Remember that you have to restart Site.js for server-side changes to dynamic routes to take effect.

+    ### Congratulations, you did it!

     Well, you were promised a basic chat app in Site.js and that’s exactly what we’ve just built.

     Along the way, you also learned the basics of Site.js and how to use it to develop and serve not just [WebSocket routes](https://source.ind.ie/site.js/app/blob/master/README.md#websocket-wss-routes) but [regular HTTPS routes](https://source.ind.ie/site.js/app/blob/master/README.md#get-only-simplest-approach) also using [DotJS](https://source.ind.ie/site.js/app/blob/master/README.md#dotjs).

+  9. ## Going further

-    But that’s just the tip of the iceberg when it comes to what you can do with Site.js.
-As I mentioned during the tutorial, anything you can do with Node.js, you can do with Site.js.
+    This tutorial just scratches the tip of the iceberg when it comes to what you can do with Site.js.
+As I mentioned earlier, anything you can do with Node.js, you can do with Site.js.
 What you get in addition is a zero-configuration secure static and dynamic web server.

     So exactly what else can you do?
 Here are some ideas to explore on your own: